 Preserving Open Space and Strengthening the Farming Industry

-- Senator Sweeney and Assemblyman Burzichelli supported the passage of a constitutional amendment to establish a long-term source of sustainable funding for the preservation and stewardship of New Jersey’s open spaces, parks, waterways and historic sites.
+- Senator Sweeney and Assemblyman Burzichelli supported the passage of a constitutional amendment to establish a long-term source of sustainable funding for the preservation and stewardship of New Jersey’s open spaces, parks, waterways, and historic sites.
 The amendment was passed by voter approval in November of 2014.
-We are working with our colleagues on legislation to implement this amendment.
+In June of 2016, Senator Sweeney, Assemblyman Burzichelli, and Assemblyman Taliaferro supported legislation that would implement this amendment to ensure the funds approved by voters were properly dedicated and allocated to open space preservation.

 - Assemblyman Burzichelli authored the “New Jersey Rural Microenterprise Act,” a law which will provide for agriculture-related events to be held on preserved farmland if the owner of the land first obtains a permit from the county agriculture development board to hold such an event.